- Genealogists & Community Historians

 Custom Microsoft Access database - Archivists at the Senator John Heinz History Center created a custom database in Microsoft Access that is tailored for archival description and produces EAD finding aids.
 It is available for download here.

-This brief 10-15 minute presentation provides an overview of basic concepts and practices of digitization at small repositories and covers topics such as: what to consider before digitizing materials, selection of materials, scanning, metadata, and programs through which to share your digitized materials.
-Originally presented by HCI-PSAR Lead Project Surveyor Sarah Leu at a digitization panel held at Lower Merion Historical Society (Bala Cynwyd, PA) in April 2015.
+This 15-20 minute presentation provides an overview of basic concepts and practices of digitization at small repositories and covers topics such as: what to consider before digitizing materials, selection of materials, scanning, metadata, and programs through which to share your digitized materials.
+Originally presented by HCI-PSAR Lead Project Surveyor Sarah Leu at a digitization panel held at Historic Yellow Springs (Chester Springs, PA) in September 2015.
 View the presentation as a PDF.

 The American Association for State and Local History (AASLH) is a national membership organization.
 It hosts face-to-face workshops across the country as well as webinars.
 Its popular StEPS program (Standards and Excellence Program for History Organizations) guides small- and mid-sized history museums, historic sites and houses, including all-volunteer ones, through assessing policies and practices, managing daily operations, and planning for the future.